whatwg/sg/Stages.md

 <p>
 (Incubation)
    </td>
-   <td><ul><li>A comprehensive explainer for the feature, in a standards organization-approved incubation venue such as a <a href="https://www.w3.org/community/groups/">W3C CG</a> or a branch of an existing WHATWG Standard.</li>
+   <td><ul><li>A comprehensive explainer for the Contribution, in a standards organization-approved incubation venue such as a <a href="https://www.w3.org/community/groups/">W3C CG</a> or a branch of an existing WHATWG Standard.</li>
 <li>Consensus that the WHATWG is interested in exploring solutions in this problem space.</li>
 <li>(At least) one implementer interested in doing prototyping work.</li>
 <li>Identification of the Contributor.</li>
-<li>Identification of a relevant WHATWG Workstream and Standard that will host the feature, and notification of the Workstream Editor(s).</li></ul>
+<li>Identification of a relevant WHATWG Workstream and Standard that will host the Contribution, and notification of the Workstream Editor(s).</li></ul>
    </td>
    <td>
 <ul><li>Consensus that the problem is worth solving, and is within the scope of the WHATWG.</li>